Even in 2022, your bank will still probably charge you the most for an international transfer.

 Top 10 International Money Transfer Companies

-Here is our top 10, complete with some helpful knowledge and pros & cons.
+Here is my top 10, complete with some helpful knowledge and pros & cons.

 Key Currency, founded in 2016, is a high-volume currency broker based in Cornwall, UK.